Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Methods

 \subsection{Experimental Setup}

-Our laser source is generated by a Ytterbium-doped fiber laser oscillator (Menlo YLMO) which seeds a fiber chirped pulse amplifier that provides pulses at $f_{\rm rep}=5~{\rm MHz}$ centered at $\lambda=1035~{\rm nm}$ with a bandwidth of $\sim8.25$ nm.
-This output is split into a pump pulse train for the experiments, and another portion feeds a noncollinear optical parametric amplifier to generate the probe and reference pulses at $\lambda=800~{\rm nm}$ with a bandwidth of $\sim12$ nm.
+A Yb-doped fiber laser oscillator (Menlo YLMO) seeds a fiber chirped pulse amplifier (KMLabs) that provides pulses at $f_{\rm rep}=5~{\rm MHz}$ centered at a fixed $\lambda=1035~{\rm nm}$ with a bandwidth of $\sim8.25$ nm.
+This output is split into a pump pulse train for the experiments, and another portion feeds a noncollinear optical parametric amplifier (KMLabs) to generate the probe and reference pulses at $\lambda=800~{\rm nm}$ with a bandwidth of $\sim12$ nm.
 Afterwards, dispersion compensation is managed on the pump arm with a grating compressor and a prism compressor, and on the probe arm with a prism compressor.
+We used the fixed output for the pump and the tunable output for the probe to enable future studies on probe wavelength dependence.

 The system diagram after the laser source is shown in Fig.~\ref{fig:SystemDiagram}.
-The probe arm is directed through delay stage $\tau_1$ which controls the delay between the pump and probe pulse trains.
+A motorized stage delays the probe beam (prior to splitting into a reference-probe pulse-pair) relative to the pump by $\tau_1$.
+(After the probe is split by CAL 1 into a reference-probe pulse-pair this temporal separation, $\tau_1$ is defined between the pump and the leading pulse from the pulse-pair, i.e. the reference pulse, inset B).
 A set of polarization optics (HWP 1, POL 1, HWP 2) cleans up the probe polarization and rotates it to $45^\degree$ with respect to the eigenaxes of a 2~mm thick calcite (CAL 1), with its optic axis oriented in the plane of the table.
 This results in an equal projection of the probe pulse along the fast (extraordinary) and slow (ordinary) axes of the crystal, respectively, resulting in two output pulses.
-The reference pulse exits first and is p-polarized followed by a $\tau_2\sim1.2~{\rm ps}$ delayed probe pulse that is s-polarized (see Supplementary 1A).
-The pump arm is directed through an acousto-optic modulator (AOM), which applies a 500 kHz sinusoidal amplitude modulation.
-A polarizer and half-wave plate provides rotatable pump polarization, before combining with the probe-reference pair in the dichroic mirror (DM) (Thorlabs DMLP900).
-The combined pulses are directed into a laser scanning microscope, with a pair of $x/y$ galvanometernometer scan mirrors conjugated to the back focal plane of a microscope objective, followed by the sample, another objective (the condenser), and a detection arm.
+The p-polarized reference exits first and is followed $\tau_2\sim1.2~{\rm ps}$ later by an s-polarized probe (see Supplementary 1A).
+The pump acquires a 500 kHz sinusoidal amplitude modulation by an acousto-optic modulator (AOM; TEM-100-10-1050, Brimrose Corp., Baltimore, MD).
+A polarizer and half-wave plate provide rotatable pump polarization, before combining with the probe-reference pair in the dichroic mirror (DM) (Thorlabs DMLP900).
+The combined pulses are directed into a laser scanning microscope, with a pair of $x/y$ galvanometer scan mirrors (QS-7, Nutfield Technology, Inc., Windham, NH) conjugated to the back focal plane of a microscope objective, followed by the sample, another objective (the condenser), and a detection arm.
+The objective has a numerical aperture (NA) of 0.75, leading to an estimated $1/e^2$ diameter of $880~{\rm nm}$ for the pump, $680~{\rm nm}$ for the probe, and $540~{\rm nm}$ for the product of the two beams at the focus (neglecting aberrations and assuming Gaussian profiles).